-When the 16-channel, realtime 3-D VLP-16 Puck was released, Velodyne presented it to SMART, and soon afterward, the self-driving golf carts were ready for real-world testing.
-Using the new technology, the two custom golf carts were able to successful transport all 500 passengers through winding trails as the sensors fed information to the system’s computer, which processed that information to make choices concerning speed, acceleration, deceleration, positioning and stopping.
+When the 16-channel, real-time 3-D VLP-16 Puck was released, Velodyne presented it to SMART, and soon afterwards, the self-driving golf carts were ready for real-world testing.
+Using the new technology, the two custom golf carts were able to successfully transport all 500 passengers through winding trails as the sensors fed information to the system’s computer, which processed that information to make choices concerning speed, acceleration, deceleration, positioning and stopping.

 Dynamic Virtual Bumper

 During the test run, the two custom golf carts were able to reach speeds of up to 15 mph as they jockeyed for safe positions through the garden paths.
 This was made possible by what SMART is calling a dynamic virtual bumper.
 Rather than being steered completely by a global positioning system (GPS) as most people assume, the sensor and camera on each cart create an invisible sensing area in the shape of a cylinder that encompasses the vehicle’s planned trajectory.
 The exact width and length of this virtual bumper are determined by the vehicle’s speed.